colececil/familiar.sh/README.md

     - `familiar package update <packageManager> <package>` (alias `package upgrade`): Update the given package under the given package manager to the latest available version.
 This also updates the package version in the shared configuration.
       - Optional flags:
         - `--no-save`: Perform the operation without updating the shared configuration.
+  - **Importing**
+    - `familiar package import <packageManager>`: For the given package manager, import all currently installed packages into the shared configuration.
+This is helpful for getting started with Familiar.sh on a machine that already has a lot of packages installed.

 ### Examples